 All metallic objects are defined as perfect electric conductors.
 The antenna is placed in a spherical air domain surrounded by a Perfectly Matched Layer (PML) serving to absorb the radiation from the antenna with a minimum of reflection.
-In addition, a scattering boundary condition is added outside the PML to further reduce the reflection.

 The model is run through a range of frequencies surrounding the operational frequency of 6.28 GHz.